Play That Song (Tony Touch song)

-"Play That Song" is a song by Puerto Rican-American rapper and record producer Tony Touch from his debut Spanish-language reggaetón album and fourth overall studio album The ReggaeTony Album (2005).
+"Play That Song" is a song by Puerto Rican-American rapper and record producer Tony Touch from his debut Spanish-language reggaetón album and third overall studio album The ReggaeTony Album (2005).
 It features guest vocals from Puerto Rican-American female duo Nina Sky and American rapper B-Real.
 The track was written by Natalie Albino, Nicole Albino, Vladimir Felix, Louis Freeze, Stephen Hague, Joseph Hernandez, Malcolm McLaren, Ronald Larkins, Robert Andrews and Tyrone Price.
 It was released digitally on September 25, 2005 as the lead single from the album, preceding "Saca La Semilla" with Ivy Queen and Gran Omar.

 The song, however, was already "bubbling up the charts" prior to its official release.
-It was also later included on Nina Sky's second studio album La Conexion (2005) among other albums.
+It was also later included on Nina Sky's second mixtape La Conexion (2005) among other albums.
 It reached the Top 15 on the Billboard Bubbling Under Hot 100 chart, peaking at number 13 and Top 25 on the Billboard Bubbling Under Hot R&B/Hip-Hop Songs reaching number 22.
 It also managed to peak at number 31 on the Billboard Hot Latin Songs chart, peaking at number seven and number five on the Billboard Latin Tropical Airplay and Billboard Latin Rhythm Airplay charts respectively.